python-jsonschema/jsonschema/docs/validate.rst

 Type Checking
 -------------

-To handle JSON Schema's :validator:`type` property, a `IValidator` uses an associated `TypeChecker`.
+To handle JSON Schema's :validator:`type` property, a `Validator` uses an associated `TypeChecker`.
 The type checker provides an immutable mapping between names of types and functions that can test if an instance is of that type.
 The defaults are suitable for most users - each of the